 Scuffed Toes and a Thin Branch

 The thing about that though was Lenny did not have long legs.
-Sure he was seven foot two inches tall.
+Sure, he was seven foot two inches tall.
 In his stocking feet as well.
 Put on proper shoes and wow.
-Bumping the bonce on the clouds.
-No his legs were short, would fit very neatly onto someone just approaching six feet tall.
+Bumping the bounce on the clouds.
+No, his legs were short, would fit very neatly onto someone just approaching six feet tall.
 The extra was not in his head that was fairly normal.
-Fairly because he did have an extended chin that made his face look long but overall his head would suit a happy go lucky six foot twoer.
+Fairly because he did have an extended chin that made his face look long but overall, his head would suit a happy go lucky six-foot two guy.
 His trunk, that’s where the discrepancy was located.
 He had a monster trunk.
 Seriously long chest that made people wonder if he had a few past the normal in ribs.

 There you are confronted with one of the most ridiculous situations in the clothes department of a modern department store.
 Shoes.
 Shoes are in racks attractively laid out to entice you to buy.
 Racks six feet high.
 Perhaps more.
-No problem you think.
+No problem, you think.
 Well wrong.
 Lenny will tell you that.
 Lenny has size fourteen feet.
 Shoe sizes start biggest on the bottom shelf decreasing upwards.
 Lenny crawls on hands and knees to see the bottom rack.
 A very serious effort.
 A long way down and a long way back up.
 Strenuous.
-When he goes shoe buying he goes with his neighbour’s daughter, Sally, when she also needs shoes.
-She is a smidge under five foot and has size two feet and even on the tippiest toes it’s a challenge to reach the top shelf.
-So Lenny gets her shoes and she picks his.
+When he goes shoe buying, he goes with his neighbour’s daughter, Sally, when she also needs shoes.
+She is a smidge under five feet and has size two feet and even on tiptoes it’s a challenge to reach the top shelf.
+So, Lenny gets her shoes, and she picks his.

 “Off to buy shoes with Sally.”